TangibleInc/loops-and-logic/readme.txt

   - Convert subject to list as expected: any_is, any_is_not, all_is, all_is_not, any_starts_with, all_starts_with, any_ends_with, all_ends_with
   - Convert value to list: in, not_in
   - For starts_with and ends_with, if subject is list then check first/last item
+- Map tag: Add "type" attribute for Key tag to specify value type: number, boolean, string, map, list
+- Script and Style template type: Add location rule "Nowhere" to disable loading
 - Start Comment loop type
 - Start developer docs: architecture, plan, design system
-- Style template: Load earlier at wp_head action priority 9, before default (10)
+- Style template type: Load earlier at wp_head action priority 9, before default (10)
 - Template archive view
   - Correctly show location rules for imported templates
   - Support select and copy template ID